-- Whether the building setbacks are adequate to achieve a sense of space around buildings and to retain native vegetation. - Whether the front setback is consistent with the prevailing setback of other buildings in the street. - Whether the minimum street setback should be reduced to preserve vegetation, address topographical site constraints (eg steep slope) or retain views of significant features that might otherwise be lost due to the siting of neighbouring dwellings.
-Whether it is reasonable to vary a building setback to avoid or minimise the removal of native vegetation, address topographical or physical site constraints (e.g. slope, site dimensions) or retain views of significant landscape features from surrounding properties. - Whether it is reasonable to allow minor encroachments of building elements such as sunblinds, shade sails, verandahs, porches, pergolas, eaves, fascias, gutters, masonry chimneys, flues, pipes, domestic fuel or water tanks, heating and cooling equipment and small garden sheds into the required minimum side and rear setbacks. - The visual impact of the building when viewed from the street or adjoining properties. - The setbacks of any existing buildings on the site. - Whether an approved building or habitation envelope provides for a reduced setback from any boundary.
+- Whether the building setbacks are adequate to achieve a sense of space around buildings and to retain native vegetation where this does not increase bushfire risk. - Whether the front setback is consistent with the prevailing setback of other buildings in the street. - Whether it is reasonable to vary a building setback to avoid or minimise the removal of native vegetation, address topographical or physical site constraints (e.g. slope, site dimensions) or retain views of significant landscape features from surrounding properties.

+- Whether it is reasonable to allow minor encroachments of building elements such as sunblinds, shade sails, verandahs, porches, pergolas, eaves, fascias, gutters, masonry chimneys, flues, pipes, domestic fuel or water tanks, heating and cooling equipment and small garden sheds into the required minimum side and rear setbacks. - The visual impact of the building when viewed from the street or adjoining properties. - The setbacks of any existing buildings on the site. - Whether an approved building or habitation envelope provides for a reduced setback from any boundary.